 Frequently Asked Questions About Things To Do In London

-A. Some of the things that you should definitely try in London are visiting Hyde Park, watching a theatre show in West End Theatre, touring around Buckingham Palace, trying some street food, shop from the Camden Market, and many more such things.
+Some of the things that you should definitely try in London are visiting Hyde Park, watching a theater show in the West End Theater, touring around Buckingham Palace, trying some street food, shopping from the Camden Market, and many more such things.

 Day 1: Tour Around Westminster (Churchill War Rooms, Buckingham Palace, London Eye, and more)